markgordon22/Dublin-slang/README.md

 * [CSS Materialize](https://materializecss.com/) code was copied in order to create items such as collapsible accordion on the glossary page, navbar,footer and cards on the categories page.

 * Task Manager Mini project was a staple for the site created.
-Code was used from this project which was modified and altered for the site's needs.
+Code was used from this project, specifically the app.py which was modified and altered for the site's needs.
 Later on in the project we were given an update on the Task Manager Mini project where Tim introduced defensive programming in terms of modals in a partial folder which was also used and modified for the site's needs.
 Likewise, Tim introduced a login decorator where users must be logged in to view a page on the site.
 This was to enhance user safety and security.
 This was also used for the site.
+Javascript for the category select was also used from Task manager Mini project.

 ## Content